aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/excelsaveoptions/_index.md

     ' The path to the documents directory.
     Dim dataDir As String = "YOUR_DATA_DIRECTORY"

 	' The path to your PDF File.
     Dim pdfFile = Path.Combine(dataDir, "PDF-to-xlsx.pdf")

 	' The path to output xls or xlsx File.
     Dim excelFile = Path.Combine(dataDir, "PDF-to-xlsx.xlsx")

-    Using pdfDocument As Document = New Document(pdfFile) ' initialize ExcelSaveOptions
+    Using pdfDocument As Document = New Document(pdfFile) ' Initialize ExcelSaveOptions
         Dim saveOptions As ExcelSaveOptions = New ExcelSaveOptions()

         ' Save xls or xlsx file